JulieFunk/biomediaReadingNotes_FFexam/biomediaSystems.md

 ## *Body Drift: Butler, Hayles, Haraway*, Arthur Kroker.
 2012.

+*"While the privileged language of genomics might anticipate a future of delirious genetic engineering, the political reality today is that the future of genomics is itself challenged by religious concerns with the sanctity of the body"* (p.
+1)

+- Like my critique with Thacker's treatment of genomics in *Biomedia,* Kroker points to the politics of the body as genetically mediated/mutable through values of "sanctity" which are dependent on seeing the body as individual and contained within the flesh.
+Genomics as biomedia requires the body to be understood through liberal individualism.

 *"There is no longer, if there ever was, a single, binding, universal history of the body, nor is it possible to speak today of the body as a cohesive singularity . . .
-Body drift refers to the fact that we no longer inhabit *a* body in any meaningful sense of ther term but rather occupy a multiplicity of bodies--imaginary, sexualized, disciplined, gendered, laboring, technologically augmented bodies.
-Moreover, the codes governing behaviour across this multiplicity of bodieshave no real stability but they themselves are in drift--random, fluctuating, changing." (p.
-2)*
+Body drift refers to the fact that we no longer inhabit* a *body in any meaningful sense of ther term but rather occupy a multiplicity of bodies--imaginary, sexualized, disciplined, gendered, laboring, technologically augmented bodies.
+Moreover, the codes governing behaviour across this multiplicity of bodieshave no real stability but they themselves are in drift--random, fluctuating, changing."* (p.
+2)

-- Kroker has taken on the formidable task of contending with three seminal feminist thinkers in the contemporary Western tradition.
-Kroker traces each of Butler's, Hayles', and Haraway's novel refusals of genealogies of gender and sexuality, computational chaos and order, and the violence of capital-colonial scientific thinking (turns which push these three thinkers from the traditions of the postmodern [via groundwork in Nietzsche, Heidegger, and Marx] and toward the posthuman) in relation to their treatments of re-writing embodiment ontologies.
-In tracing these three thinkers' refusals of a genealogical treatment of the singular, human, material body, *Body Drift* foils its critique as it stands as its own, albeit incomplete, genealogy of posthuman embodiment.
+- Body drift is a posthuman condition in which bodies no longer have boundaries - this is an issue of indexing systems which are always changing.

 **Contingencies (Butler)**